Yaseen-Zeb/BrainStack/JavaScript/js-core.md

 var x = { name: "Ali" };   // stored in heap (object reference)
 ```

-During Execution Phase the when there is sync function call it goes to **Call Stack** and make his own **Execution Context** with same proccess as above.
+During Execution Phase the when there is sync function call it goes to **Call Stack** also called **Execution Context Stack, Runtime Stack, or Machine Stack** and make his own **Execution Context (FEC)** with same proccess as above.
 It works on LIFO (Last In, First Out)

 ```js
 function one() {